 Welcome to your “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

-Today’s question is about investing; specifically, whether life insurance should be a part of your investment portfolio.
+Today’s question is about investing; specifically, whether a life insurance investment should be a part of your portfolio.

 You also can learn how to send in a question of your own below.